Chart Color Schemes

 Morphett Vale - East hosts an older demographic, ranking in the top quartile nationwide

-Morphett Vale - East has a median age of 42, which is slightly higher than Greater Adelaide's figure of 39 and significantly higher than the national norm of 38.
-The 65-74 age group constitutes 11.3% of its population, outpacing Greater Adelaide's representation.
-Conversely, the 15-24 cohort makes up only 11.1%.
-According to the 2021 Census, the 75-84 age group has increased from 6.6% to 7.8%, while the 65-74 cohort has decreased from 12.5% to 11.3%.
-By 2041, demographic modeling indicates significant changes in Morphett Vale - East's age profile.
-Notably, the 85+ group is projected to double (from 354 to 709 people).
-The population aged 65 and above is expected to comprise 62% of this growth.
-Meanwhile, the 55-64 and 65-74 cohorts are forecasted to experience population declines.
+Morphett Vale - East has a median age of 42, slightly higher than Greater Adelaide's figure of 39 and significantly above the national average of 38.
+The 65-74 age group constitutes 11.3%, higher than Greater Adelaide, while the 15-24 cohort stands at 11.1%.
+Post the 2021 Census, the 75 to 84 age group has increased from 6.6% to 7.8%, whereas the 65 to 74 cohort has decreased from 12.5% to 11.3%.
+By 2041, demographic projections indicate significant changes in Morphett Vale - East's age profile.
+The 85+ group is expected to double (from 354 to 709 people), with those aged 65 and above accounting for 62% of the projected population growth.
+Conversely, the 55 to 64 and 65 to 74 cohorts are anticipated to experience population declines.